manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

 ### GraphicsDevice Created and Reset Events
 Finally, we need to make sure that we are handling the `GraphicsDevice.DeviceCreated` and `GraphicsDevice.DeviceReset` events so we can pass this along and handle them in the current active scene and any transitions.

+:::note Perform the Following
-To do this, first locate the `Initialize()` method in the `Game1` class and change it to the following.
+First locate the `Initialize()` method in the `Game1` class and change it to the following.

 ```csharp
 protected override void Initialize()